Mary, Mary (song): The Butterfield Blues Band

 In 1966, Elektra Records was entering the singles market with new rock acts such as Love and the Doors.
 Hoping that the Paul Butterfield Blues Band would produce a hit, Elektra arranged an extended stay and recording sessions for the group in Los Angeles during the summer.
 It was there that producer Barry Friedman suggested that the group try a song written by guitarist Michael Nesmith of the Monkees, a group with which Friedman had been working.
 Butterfield guitarist Mike Bloomfield recalled:

 According to Bloomfield biographer David Dann, "the song was given a muscular arrangement that included backup vocals, overdubbing, fuzz-tone effects, and dramatic stops."
 It also included brief solos by Bloomfield and by Butterfield on harmonica but "was clearly intended for Top 40 airplay."
 However, Elektra did not release the song as a single.

 "Mary, Mary" was included on the influential Butterfield album East-West in August 1966.
 The album included the group's adaptations of several older blues songs, which did not list the songwriters, and "Mary, Mary" also lacked a composer credit.
 After the Monkees' version was released, Butterfield fans complained to Elektra that Nesmith was taking the writer's credit for the song, but Elektra president Jac Holzman assured them that Nesmith did indeed write it.

 The Monkees

 On July 25, 1966, Nesmith produced and recorded the song for the Monkees at Western Recorders in Hollywood, California.
-Micky Dolenz sang lead, and Nesmith used the crack group of session musicians known as the Wrecking Crew to bolster the Monkees' sound, including James Burton, Glen Campbell, Al Casey, Hal Blaine, Jim Gordon, Michael Deasy and Larry Knechtel.
+Micky Dolenz sang lead, and Nesmith used the crack group of session musicians known as the Wrecking Crew, along with Monkees bassist Peter Tork on guitar, to bolster the Monkees' sound, including James Burton, Glen Campbell, Al Casey, Hal Blaine, Jim Gordon, Michael Deasy and Larry Knechtel.
 The Monkees' version was included on the album More of the Monkees in 1967.

 The Monkees' "Mary, Mary" was not released as a single in the U.S. in the 1960s, although it was distributed as a cereal-box prize in 1969.
+It was, however, released as a single in Australia to coincide with the Monkees 1968 tour there and went to #4 in the Australian charts.